andimarafioti/florence2-finetuning/README.md

 uv install requirements.txt
 ```

-If you have issues with flass-attn, this fixed it for me:
+If you encounter issues with flash-attn, you can fix it with the following command:

 ```bash
 uv pip install -U flash-attn --no-build-isolation